dzearing/theme-proto/src/theming/core/CoreTheming.md

       }
     }

 The states functionality is written as a module and will add the states with their named values under a selectors object in settings.
-So given the following style snippet:
+So given the following layer snippet:

-    styles: {
+    layers: {
-      userStyle: {
+      userLayer: {
         settings: { backgroundColor: 'blue' },
         states: {
           ':hover': {